 That might have been acceptable in the past.
 “That’s how we’ve always done it,” business-owners would say.
 But that doesn’t cut it anymore, especially when there’s a better option available.

-A better alternative Building on decades of experience in creating optimum solutions for belt drives in both automotive and industrial applications, Gates Australia has introduced Poly Chain GT Carbon belts, which are well equipped to handle the demands of any food and beverage manufacturing environment.
+Building on decades of experience in creating optimum solutions for belt drives in both automotive and industrial applications, Gates Australia has introduced Poly Chain GT Carbon belts, which are well equipped to handle the demands of any food and beverage manufacturing environment.
 Poly Chain GT Carbon are Gates’ most powerful synchronous belt, specifically designed for optimum performance on high torque, low speed drives often seen in industrial applications.

 An excellent alternative to chain drives, Poly Chain offers many benefits to any business.